brocolidata/analytics_engineering_demo/src/inform_risks/README.md

 ## Loading the data
+The data is located in the `source_data` folder.
+It contains :
+- `inform_trends.parquet` : [Inform Trend 2013-2022](https://drmkc.jrc.ec.europa.eu/inform-index/INFORM-Risk/Results-and-data/moduleId/1782/id/453/controller/Admin/action/Results) converted to `.parquet` format.

-The data is located in the `inform_trends.parquet` file.
-The data in this file is loaded using a Python script.
+The data is loaded using a Python script :[extract_load.py](/src/extract_load.py).

-The data in the DataWarehouse is persisted in a volume, so you only need to Extract/Load data when you first initialize this project.
+Once the data is loaded in the DataWarehouse, it is persisted in a volume, so you only need to Extract/Load data when you first initialize this project.

 To run the **Extract/Load** script, run
 ```